00xZ/python-zmap/README.md

+# Eye-map

+This tool scans random IP's on a set port

+Used as a replacement for zmap when unable to use zmap for any reason

-# python3-zmap
+# Python3 Use:
-mass random ip port scanner

-cant get zmap on windows but can use this its not near as fast but works

-use: zmap.py port threads output.txt
+eyemap.py 80[port] 50[thread count Default: 50] [output file Default: list.txt]